evykassirer/notes/cs241/class_notes.md

 	//x doesn't change
 	return x+x;

-If we never changes, we could recognize that this will return 2.
-If that is the only place x is used, it doesn't een need a stack entry.
+If x never changes, we could recognize that this will return 2.
+If that is the only place x is used, it doesn't even need a stack entry.

 	lis $3
 	.word 2
 	jr $31

-When trying to determine that x nevre changs, what problem can you run into?
+When trying to determine that x never changes, what problem can you run into?

-Alias - when two or more variables denote the same memory address they are aliases of each other.
+*Alias* - when two or more variables denote the same memory address they are aliases of each other.

 	int *y =  &x;
 	*y = 5; // x = 5 now

 Be careful, you may overlook that the value of x is changed.

-If x's value is not known, we can still recogize that $3 aleady contains x.
+If x's value is not known, we can still recognize that $3 already contains x.
 This is called *Common Subexpression Elimination*

 	lw $3, -12($29)
 	add $3, $3, $3